nineteenss/UE_LocRotAddon/README.md

 # UE_LocRotAddon
 Blender addon and Unreal Engine pluing for exporting objects Location and Rotation data to UE and resetting objects Rotation and Location in the UE's viewport.

-**Before we start:** during this guide i will be using **"Assets Export"** folder as a "default" folder and path for the entire process of data extraction from Blender and actors location and rotation reset in Unreal Engine.
+**Before we start:** during this guide - we will be using **"Assets Export"** folder as a "default" folder and path for the entire process of data extraction from Blender and actors location and rotation reset in Unreal Engine.

 ## Installation:
 - Download **"UE_LocRot_Addon_v1_341.zip"** and **"UE_Plugin_v1_532.zip"** from [Releases](https://github.com/nineteenss/UE_LocRotAddon/releases) section.